bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 Again, you can also create an rvalue object by using `Widget(42, "MyWidget");`.

 So far so good, *easy twisky*.
-But sometimes, we want to create a new object based on an existing one.
+But sometimes, we want to create a new object based on an existing one (the case seen in [Section 1](#1--and--lvalue-rvalue-and-xvalue-stdmove)).
 This is where the next two constructors come in:

 - **Copy Constructor**: This constructor is called when you create a new object as a copy of an existing object.
 It takes a reference to the existing object as a parameter.
 The syntax is: